Chlumsky/msdfgen/README.md

    It consists of closed contours, which in turn consist of edges.
 An edge is represented by a `LinearEdge`, `QuadraticEdge`, or `CubicEdge`.
 You can construct them from two endpoints and 0 to 2 Bézier control points.
  - Normalize the shape using its `normalize` method and assign colors to edges if you need a multi-channel SDF.
-   This can be performed automatically using the `edgeColoringSimple` heuristic, or manually by setting each edge's `color` member.
-Keep in mind that at least two color channels must be turned on in each edge, and iff two edges meet at a sharp corner, they must only have one channel in common.
+   This can be performed automatically using the `edgeColoringSimple` (or other) heuristic, or manually by setting each edge's
+   `color` member.
+Keep in mind that at least two color channels must be turned on in each edge.
- - Call `generateSDF`, `generatePseudoSDF`, or `generateMSDF` to generate a distance field into a floating point `Bitmap` object.
+ - Call `generateSDF`, `generatePSDF`, `generateMSDF`, or `generateMTSDF` to generate a distance field into a floating point `Bitmap` object.
 This can then be worked with further or saved to a file using `saveBmp`, `savePng`, or `saveTiff`.
  - You may also render an image from the distance field using `renderSDF`.
 Consider calling `simulate8bit` on the distance field beforehand to simulate the standard 8 bits/channel image format.